brandonroots/homemade-hardware/week02-programming-attiny85/MARQUEE.md

 * have two power connectors, for both input and output
 * use only SMD parts
 * include one mounting hole (placed anywhere) that is 3.3mm in diameter
+* Please test these on 5 volts power!